vanhoangkha/Networking-fundamentals/Day24_Etherchannel.md

 là gì ETHERCHANNEL?

-ETHERCHANNEL allows you to GROUP multiple physical INTERFACES into a group which operates as a SINGLE LOGICAL Giao diện - so they BEHAVE as if they are a single Giao diện
+ETHERCHANNEL allows you to GROUP multiple physical INTERFACES into a group which operates as a SINGLE LOGICAL Interface - so they BEHAVE as if they are a single Interface

-A LAYER 2 ETHERCHANNEL is a group of Switch PORTS which operate as a SINGLE Giao diện
+A LAYER 2 ETHERCHANNEL is a group of Switch PORTS which operate as a SINGLE Interface

-A LAYER 3 ETHERCHANNEL is a group of ROUTED PORTS which operate as a SINGLE Giao diện which you assign an Địa chỉ IP to.
+A LAYER 3 ETHERCHANNEL is a group of ROUTED PORTS which operate as a SINGLE Interface which you assign an Địa chỉ IP to.

 ![image](https://github.com/psaumur/CCNA/assets/106411237/86cecd4a-1554-4ece-8a88-6f97e24788f1)